 If you have been served with divorce papers in South Carolina, contact a divorce lawyer at (803) 784-3820 right away.
 Some procedural rules and laws dictate the divorce process in our state, and you must know each of them to ensure your rights are protected.
 For instance, a divorce complaint must be answered within 30 days, which gives us time to prepare your case if a temporary hearing has been requested.

 The State of South Carolina does not require divorcing couples to seek marriage or divorce counseling before finalizing their case.
 However, both spouses must attend divorce mediation sessions to attempt to resolve each of the details of their case.
 If they are unable to reach an agreement on all factors, including divorce, property division, alimony, child custody, and child support, they must move forward with litigation where the court will decide for them.

 The duration of your South Carolina divorce depends solely on the factors that are specific to you and your spouse’s ability to agree on how the process moves forward.
 High conflict divorces often take much longer than those that can be resolved during mediation.
 The other factors depend on whether you are pursuing a fault or no-fault divorce, in which case the time required y the state differs before finalization.
 Our Greenville divorce attorneys will outline your case accordingly, so you know what to expect during each step of the process.

 must request a name change in your pleadings to put the court on notice that it is an issue before the divorce is finalized.
 At the time of divorce, you must testify under oath that you are requesting a name change for personal reasons, which is typical that you no longer want to carry your ex-spouse’s last name.
-You must answer a series of questions that verify you are not changing your name to avoid criminal charges, bankruptcy, or sex offender registry.
+You must answer a series of questions that verify you are not changing your name to avoid criminal charges, bankruptcy, or a sex offender registry.